-The University of Notre Dame’s Kroc Institute for International Peace Studies is proud to announce PhD award in the field of Peace Studies to study in the USA.
-The Kroc Institute provides PhD students full financial support in the form of fellowships, graduate assistantships, and tuition grants, plus a stipend for living expenses for five years.
+The University of Notre Dame’s Kroc Institute for International Peace Studies is proud to announce PhD scholarship in the field of Peace Studies to study in the USA.

 The aim of the fellowship is to provide full finance to the students.

 Researchers at Notre Dame advance human understanding through research, scholarship, and creative endeavour in order to be a repository for knowledge and a powerful means for doing well in the world.

 - Course Level: Fellowships are available to pursue a PhD programme.

 - Study Subject: Graduates are fully credentialed in one of the six disciplines as well as in peace studies.
 They are prepared for positions in research and teaching — in anthropology, history, political science, psychology, sociology, theology, or peace studies — and for contributions to peacebuilding practice.

 - Students apply for admission to one of these distinct yet related programs:

 - PhD in Political Science & Peace Studies

 - PhD in Psychology & Peace Studies